ezber/step_size_detection/README.md

 # step size detection using machine learning

-In this notebook, I am going to use machine learning to detect spots in high reolution flourescent microscopy.
-The tiff image files used belong to motor protein dynein.
+In this notebook, I am going to use machine learning to detect spots in images obtained via high resolution flourescent microscopy.
+The tiff image files used here belong to motor protein dynein.

-- Detection of the flouresenctly labeled motor proteins under the microscope is tricky and it requires precise spot tracking.
-The image is usually very noisy due to the inaccuracies arising from quantifying the number of detected photons in each pixels and follows a gaussian distribution around a flourescently labeled proteins (GFP in this notebook).
-Here I train a regressian algorithm to detect spot centers and obtain the overall trajectory of the protein.
+- Detection of the flourescently labeled motor proteins under the microscope is tricky and it requires precise spot tracking.
+The image is usually very noisy due to the inaccuracies arising from quantifying the number of detected photons in each pixel and follows a gaussian distribution around the flourescently labeled proteins (GFP in this notebook).
+Here I train a regression algorithm to detect spot centers and obtain the overall trajectory of the protein.

 - Analysis of the step size (motor proteins have two "legs" and take steps with a varying step size distribution especially for dynein), is an important characteristics in understanding how a motor protein works.
-Dwell time; time passing between two consecutive steps is nother important feature of these proteins.
+Dwell time; time passing between two consecutive steps is another important feature of these proteins.
 I hand-fit a trace by investigating where the steps occur initially and use a Logistic Regression algorithm to detect the steps automatically.

 - I use feature creation to generate new features from the trajectory (position versus time(frame)) data.
 The features I created for my ML algorithm depend on the positional difference between the current position or preciding or next positions in the movie, and they are as follows: